Lower Saint Lawrence / Reford Gardens

 Activities will be held primarily at Reford Gardens in Grand-Métis.

 Le Gaspesiana is located in the nearby village of Sainte-Flavie (mention « Groupe Pivoines« , to access the reserved block of rooms).
 There may also be local inns and B&Bs available at a higher cost.
+Note: to our knowledge, Le Gaspesiana is fully booked.

 Mont-Joli is a town with many recommended lodging options, located 15 minutes east of Grand-Métis.